Call a Spade a Spade

 First, one must not attempt to smooth over the jagged, razor-sharp edges of bullying behaviors and must be willing to call a spade a spade.
 Bullying in all forms is targeted aggression—plain and simple.

-Additionally, bullying behaviors pose as a major risk factor for poor physical and mental health and reduced adaptation to adult roles including forming lasting relationships, integrating into work and being economically independent.
+Additionally, bullying behaviors pose a major risk factor for poor physical and mental health, and reduced adaptation to adult roles including forming lasting relationships, integrating into work and being economically independent.

 Incivility in America